syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 The `GeoCoordinates`(center) property allows you view the desired area at the center on loading.
 By default, the `GeoCoordinates` value is (0,0).
 So, first parameter of the latitude value "0" and second parameter of the longitude value "0" are shown at the center.

+On changing the `GeoCoordinates` point dynamically, map will provide transition animation from the previous geocoordinates to the new geocoordinates value.

 {% tabs %}

 {% highlight xaml %}